21-Year-Old Defenseman – Tampa Bay Lightning

 Signed a three-year, entry-level contract with the Lightning in march of 2013.

-Koekkoek was assigned to the AHL on Saturday.
+Koekkoek was assigned to AHL Syracuse on Thursday.

 To instantly reveal our fantasy analysis of every player – including Slater Koekkoek – simply subscribe now.